-In game development, program performance is a critical issue that needs to be prioritized.
-To cover the largest user base possible, it’s essential to consider the operational effects on mid to low-end devices and to ensure compatibility with a wide range of hardware configurations.
-In this context, analyzing and optimizing the performance bottlenecks in games becomes key.
+In game development, program performance is a crucial issue that needs to be emphasized.
+To cover the largest possible user base, we must consider the operational effects on mid to low-end devices and ensure compatibility with a wide range of hardware specifications.
+In this context, it is key to analyze and optimize the performance bottlenecks of the game.

-Loading more resources into memory at runtime is essentially a space-for-time approach.
-Frequent disk I/O is very time-consuming; by preloading resources into memory, high-speed reading can be achieved.
-However, memory resources are also limited and cannot be used without restrictions.
-This is particularly significant for mid to low-end mobile devices, where devices with 4GB or even less memory still hold a considerable market share.
-Therefore, memory usage must be optimized, and excessive memory consumption can lead to being terminated by the system.
+Loading more resources into memory at runtime is essentially a trade-off of space for time.
+Frequent I/O from the disk is quite time-consuming, and pre-loading resources into memory allows for fast retrieval.
+However, memory resources are also limited and cannot be used without restrictions, especially for some mid to low-end mobile devices where devices with 4GB or even less memory still have a significant market share.
+Therefore, it is important to avoid wasting memory, as excessive memory usage may lead to termination by the system.

-I plan to write several articles related to performance optimization, beginning with memory analysis in UE.
-This article will introduce commonly used memory analysis tools and methods, as well as compile memory optimization techniques applicable within UE projects.
-This information has been previously recorded in the form of notes at notes/ue, and future memory-related content will be supplemented to this article.
+I plan to write a few articles related to performance optimization.
+This article will start with UE memory analysis, introducing commonly used memory analysis tools and methods, as well as organizing the memory optimization techniques that can be applied in UE projects.
+This part was previously recorded in the form of notes at notes/ue, and subsequent memory-related content will be added to this article.

 Memory optimization primarily focuses on the following four aspects: